NoPantsCarl/Palworld-Auto-Restart-Bat/README.md

 - Checks for updates.
 - Launches the server.
 - Sends a Discord webhook message indicating that the server is online after 2 minutes and at the 5 min warning.
-- Initiates in-game broadcasts for a 5-minute warning and a 1-minute warning, as well as saving data, after 8 hours.
+- Initiates in-game broadcasts for a restart warning and a 1-minute warning, as well as saving data, after 8 hours.
 - Performs backup of save files after shutting down the server, then loops back to checking for updates.
+- Checks if the server has crashed and restarts.
+- Backs up every 4 hours.

 ### Setting up Bat